LunarVim/colorgen-nvim/README.md

 The format is `foreground background style special`

-The `-` is used skip a particular section and replace it with `NONE`
+The `-` is used to skip a particular section and replace it with `NONE`

 Style Options: